Akkowiz/Leetcode/43 - Multiply Strings/README.md

 ## Personal Notes
 The draft worked up until testcase 121 of 300+ but int ended up being too small for the results.
-Also I might not fulfill the part of "You must not use any built-in BigInteger library or convert the inputs to integer directly." with the for loops that recreate the strings but as ints.

 Will come back to this task later